 Originally zoned as General Commercial (GC), the site was rezoned to Planned Commercial (PC) with the Citywide rezoning associated with the approval of the Land Development Regulations in 1990.
 The property has a Future Land Use Map (FLUM) designation of General Commercial (GC).
 PC has a minimum floor area requirement (structure size) of 6,000 sf.
 In September 2000, the Board of Adjustment approved a variance to reduce the minimum floor area for Tract C to 208 sf.
+In January 2001 a conditional use for a gas station was approved.
 In December of 2007, a Conditional Use was granted to Walmart for 24-hour operation.
 A Conditional Use approval was required as Walmart is within a 300-foot straight line route from a residentially zoned property south of the center.
 Currently, the existing convenience mart has hours of operation from 5 a.m. to 1 a.m.
 Although the residentially zoned property abuts the southern property line of the subject parcel, the nearest residence is approximately 625 feet to the southwest.